New Zealand–United States relations: Trump tariffs

 In early April 2025, the second Trump Administration imposed a ten percent tariff on New Zealand exports to the United States as part of President Donald Trump's global Liberation Day tariffs.
 In 2024, New Zealand had exported NZ$9 billion worth of goods to the United States; including NZ$2.6 billion worth of meat exports and NZ$883 million worth of dairy exports.
 Stuff estimated that the tariffs could cost New Zealand exports NZ$900 million.
 In response, Minister of Trade Todd McClay confirmed that New Zealand would not impose retaliatory tariffs but would seek to resolve differences with the United States.

 On 1 August 2025, Trump signed a second executive order imposing new tariffs rates on several international partners including New Zealand.
 US tariffs on New Zealand exports to the United States were raised to 15 percent.
 Trade Minister McClay expressed disappointment with the tariffs hike and said that New Zealand would engage with the US government to seek changes to the tariffs rate.
 On 23 August, NZ Post suspended several postal services to the United States and its unincorporated territories in response to rising costs associated with the new 15 percent tariff rate.
 On 28 August, NZ Post introduced a new business parcel service to the US and its insular territories to cope with the 15 percent tariff on NZ exports.

 On 14 November 2025, Trump announced that he would lift tariffs on over 200 food products including beef, offal and kiwifruit in response to rising American grocery prices.
 These foodstuffs account for 25 percent of New Zealand's exports to the United States and are worth NZ$2.21 billion (US$1.25 billion) annually.
 On 16 November, Trade Minister McClay welcomed the relaxation of US tariffs on certain New Zealand agricultural and horticultural products, and expressed hope that tariffs would be lifted on more New Zealand exports to the United States.

+In February 2026, the Supreme Court of the United States struck down most of the Liberation a day tariffs.
+In response, the Trump Administration imposed a temporary 10% rate on global imports, which lasted for 150 days until mid-July 2026.
+On 24 July, the United States imposed a 12.5 tariff on New Zealand and 59 other countries, citing an investigation into the alleged presence of forced labour in their supply chains.
+The United States Trade Representative Jamieson Greer cited a long-standing American forced labour import ban and called on US trade partners to do the same.
+In response, Trade Minister McClay described the US tariffs as "very disappointing" and disputed the accuracy of the American report into the presence of forced labour in the New Zealand economy.